hieuvp/learning-bash-script/brackets/README.md

 ### Process Substitution

-This is known as a process substitution.
+It is a lot like a pipe,
-It's a lot like a pipe, except you can use it anywhere a command expects a file argument.
+except you can use it anywhere a command expects a file argument.
 And you can use multiple at once!

 This works because the sort command expects one or many filenames as arguments.